The 4-2 Volleyball Rotation Explained (Including Diagrams)

 Rotations Four, Five and Six

-The simplicity of the 4-2 volleyball rotation comes to life with rotations four, five, and six.
+The simplicity of the 4-2 volleyball rotation comes to life as we enter rotations four, five, and six.

 These rotations are identical to rotations one, two, and three, just with the players switched with their counterpart opposite them.